mit-acl/mppi_numba/README.md

 \* **Note: In the menu of an opened notebook, click "Kernel"-->"Change kernel"-->"venv" to configure the kernel.
 This only has to be done and saved once per notebook.**

 **Overview of the notebooks**:

+0. `barebone_mppi_numba.ipynb`: A standalone, barebone implementation of MPPI with Numba without notion of traction distribution.
 1. `test.ipynb`: Initialization of a custom semantic environment with ground truth traction distributions.
 The MPPI planner uses the traction distribution to plan risk-aware trajectories to reach goals.
 2. `planner_example_vis_gif.ipynb`: Animation of the proposed planners can be generated as `.gif` files.
 Some examples can already be found in `./example_gifs` folder.
 An example of the proposed planner that uses samples of traction maps: